rileyhernandez/libra-setup/README.md

 -   **Automatic Udev Rule**: Installs a `udev` rule that grants non-root users read/write access to Phidgets USB devices.
 -   **Library Symlink**: Creates a symbolic link from the versioned `libphidget22.so.0` to the unversioned `libphidget22.so`, which is often required by applications.
 -   **Dependency Management**: Declares dependencies on `libphidget22` and `libssl-dev` for automatic installation.
+-   **Systemd Service**: Installs, enables, and starts a systemd service for a background process.
 -   **Clean Uninstallation**: Removes all created files and links when the package is uninstalled.
 -   **Architecture Specific**: Tailored for `arm64` (aarch64) systems.